swarm-game/swarm/TUTORIAL.md

 something else we can do: send out another robot to `salvage` the crashed robot.

-The `salvage` command can be executed by any robot with a `grabber`, which is one of the devices installed on new robots by default.
+The `salvage` command can be executed by any robot with a `plasma cutter`, which is one of the devices installed on new robots by default.
 It takes no arguments, and simply looks for any idle robot in the same cell; if it finds one, it disassembles the idle robot, transferring